ioef/PPE-100/Level3/README.md

 Hints:
 In case of input data being supplied to the question, it should be assumed to be a console input.
 By actually calculating the hypotenuse you can find the distance.

+q5:
+Question:
+Write a program to compute the frequency of the words from the input.
+The output should output after sorting the key alphanumerically.
+Suppose the following input is supplied to the program:
+New to Python or choosing between Python 2 and Python 3?
+Read Python 2 or Python 3.
+Then, the output should be:
+2:2
+3.:1
+3?:1
+New:1
+Python:5
+Read:1
+and:1
+between:1
+choosing:1
+or:2
+to:1

+Hints
+In case of input data being supplied to the question, it should be assumed to be a console input.

+q6:
+Question:
+Write a program which can filter even numbers in a list by using filter function.
+The list is: [1,2,3,4,5,6,7,8,9,10].

+Hints:
+Use filter() to filter some elements in a list.
+Use lambda to define anonymous functions.

+q7:
+Write a program which can map() to make a list whose elements are square of elements in [1,2,3,4,5,6,7,8,9,10].

+Hints:
+Use map() to generate a list.
+Use lambda to define anonymous functions.

+q8:
+Write a program which can map() and filter() to make a list whose elements are square of even number in [1,2,3,4,5,6,7,8,9,10].

+Hints:
+Use map() to generate a list.
+Use filter() to filter elements of a list.
+Use lambda to define anonymous functions.